nroduit/nroduit.github.io/content/basics/customize/integration.en.md

 ###  Build an URI

 Build an URI using the [weasis protocol](../../../getting-started/weasis-protocol/#how-to-build-an-uri) that will launch Weasis with a specific configuration.

-{{% notice tip %}}
-<a target="_blank" href="https://github.com/nroduit/weasis-pacs-connector">weasis-pacs-connector</a> services are based on jnlp templates and they allow either to build a manifest from a PACS via DICOM C-Find or to upload the manifest by http POST.
-{{% /notice %}}

 ###  Build an XML manifest
 Build an XML file containing the UIDs of the images which will be retrieved from Weasis.
 There is <a target="_blank" href="https://github.com/nroduit/Weasis/blob/master/weasis-dicom/weasis-dicom-explorer/src/main/resources/config/manifest.xsd">XLS</a> to validate the content of xml.
 This output file can be either compressed in gzip or uncompressed.
 Here is an example: